Frances Môn Jones: Career

 Aged 14, Jones she began playing the organ at Broughton's Pisgah chapel before taking lessons from Alwena Roberts after her Jones' father purchased an erard harp.
 She won the solo harp competition at the National Eisteddfod of Wales three years in a row from 1937 to 1939.
 Jones won the solo soprano competition in 1949; she had converted "on stage" in the same year and went on to actively participate in several evangelistic campaigns across Europe and the UK.
 She had won four times at the National Eisteddfod of Wales.
 During the Second World War, Jones joined the Gwynn Sisters and aided conductor W. S. Gwynn Williams in founding the Llangollen International Eisteddfod in 1947.
-She sung penillion to her own harp accompaniment at the Eisteddfod opening ceremony with workers authored by her husband every year from 1954 to 1981.
+She sang penillion to her own harp accompaniment at the Eisteddfod opening ceremony with workers authored by her husband every year from 1954 to 1981.
 In 1953, Jones was admitted to the Gorsedd under the name "Telynores Brython" before subsequently changing it to "Ffranses Môn" and played the harp frequently at Gorsedd ceremonies from 1957 on.
 Between 1964 and 1990, she was the Powys Eisteddfod's official harpist.

 Jones appeared in Brittany, Germany, the Netherlands, Norway and Spain.
 She visited the United States for the first time in 1957.
 Jones had partook in the 27th Annual Welsh Day Celebration in Bangor, Pennsylvania held from 31 August to 1 September at the Lutheran Grove in observation of Welsh institutions and traditions.
 She went on to participate in a programme held at the Calvary Baptist Church in Pottsville, Pennsylvania on the evening of 4 September.
 Jones subsequently performed in Vancouver and Los Angeles later in the year.
 Between 1955 and 1960, she received instruction in music from David Ewart Parry Williams and took lessons from Jean Bell at the Royal Northern College of Music, Manchester.
 Jones retired from performing and taught in schools around the area of her residence in Llanfair Caereinion.
 Students whom she taught include Siân James.

 She served on the panel of adjudicators at Llangollen with other highly acclaimed musicians from 1978 to 1999.
 Between 1957 and 1985, Jones was treasurer of the Welsh Folk Song Society.
 She was made its vice-president in 1985 before becoming its president from 1988 until her death in 2000.
 Jones was elected honorary president of the Society for the Traditional Instruments of Wales, Clear when it came into being in 1996.